GraftonBorge/Mr.Roboger-s-Neighborhood/README.md

 test: "It should return Won't you be my neighbor when number3 is inputted
 code: let number3 = "Won't you be my neighbor" expected output: "Won't you be my neighbor"

+test: "It should return 1"
+code: const beep = 1
+expected output: 1